balanced/balanced-docs/faq/general/002-What-support-is-available-to-marketplaces-that-integrate-with-your-platform?.md

+---

+layout: faq
+author: Shawnee
+title: What support is available to marketplaces that integrate with your platform?
+tags:
+- balanced
+- payments
+- faq
+- support

+---

 We offer real-time developer support, but end-user support is always the responsibility of the marketplace.
 We just don't have the resources to handle end-user issues that our marketplace partners have.
 Anything to do with missing shipments, order fulfillment (or lack thereof) or payment dispute needs to be handled by the marketplace.
 We enable marketplaces the ability to handle refunds on your end.

 If there are problems within the payments infrastructure, our team is ready to offer developer support.